The other day my husband and I were in the car and Into the Mystic came on the radio. Here’s the exchange that followed:

 2) Do you want CPR done?

 3) Do you want to be maintained on a ventilator (life-support)?
 If so, for how long?
-If you don’t want life-support but it is started, do you want it stopped?
 You should consider these possible different scenarios: when you are terminally ill, when you have had a devastating brain injury or stroke, when you are in a coma.

 4) Do you want to be and organ and tissue donor?